ashtonjonesdev/prh-book-finder/README.md

 # PCG Android Developer Take Home Interview

 As a part of the interview process, candidates may be asked to complete a sample application in a reasonable amount of time to demonstrate competency in Android application development.
 The sample application entails consuming the [Penguin Random House Rest api](http://www.penguinrandomhouse.biz/webservices/rest/ "RHRS Documentation") and displaying the data on various screens.
 A list of the application's requirements and acceptance criteria is provided to guide your development.
 Additionally, for your convenience, sample API calls and the resulting JSON have been provided as an example.
-Just because we provide a webservice example does not necessarily mean you have to use one in every situation depending on how you choose to implement the project.
-For more information on the Penguin Random House Rest api, please read the documentation found [here](http://www.penguinrandomhouse.biz/webservices/rest/ "RHRS Documentation").
+Just because we provide a web service example does not necessarily mean you have to use one in every situation depending on how you choose to implement the project.
+For more information on the Penguin Random House Rest API, please read the documentation found [here](http://www.penguinrandomhouse.biz/webservices/rest/ "RHRS Documentation").

-The candidate is free to use any libraries or archtiectural design patterns they feel will help them complete the app.
-Also, design is completely up to the developer.
+The candidate is free to use any libraries or architectural design patterns they feel will help them complete the app.
+Also, the design is completely up to the developer.
 To turn in the project please open a pull request on the repository.

 **Requirements**